 THE WHOLE STORY

-I would like to fully explain why I converted from atheism to Christianity.
-I have shared bits and pieces of my conversion story in previous articles, but I want to tie it all together in this two-part series.
-By writing this, I hope to clarify how powerfully God moved in my life.
+I would like to fully explain why I converted from disbelief in Christ to Christianity.
+I have shared bits and pieces of my conversion story in previous articles, but I want to tie it all together in this two-parter.
+By writing this, I hope to express how powerfully God moved in my life.

 THE BETRAYAL OF TRUST THROUGH TRAUMA

-As an eleven-year-old, I’d grown very fond of the security of familiarity, placing all my trust in my family.
+As an eleven-year-old, I’d clung to the security of familiarity, and placed all of my trust in my family.
 Creating the memories and traditions that make being part of a family so special was what built the feeling of safety in life.
-In one example, my sisters and I would wait at the top of our stairwell on Christmas morning until our dad turned on the foyer Christmas tree lights down below; an indicator that it was time to come down and discover what Santa had left for us.
+In one example, my sisters and I would wait at the top of our stairwell on Christmas morning until dad turned on the foyer Christmas tree lights down below; an indicator that it was time to come down and discover what Santa had left for us.
 I would be the first to race down the stairs in excitement that awaited all of us.
-My parents would leave the lights dimmed in the living room, which would make the revealing of Santa’s mystery gifts feel more magical.
+My parents would leave the lights dimmed in the living room, which would enhance and deepen the magical feeling behind the reveal of Santa’s gifts.

 In another example, my family was active.
 After dinner, we would go outside and play ball as the sun went down.
 We did this frequently, which helped feed my sense of closeness with my dad and siblings.

-When my parents divorced, the cheerful, optimistic, positive part of me became quieted, reserved, and reticent.
-I lost my sense of safety in the world, my trust for relationships, and my feelings of balance in life.
+When my parents divorced, the cheerful, optimistic, positive part of me were quieted, reserved, and reticent.
+I lost my sense of safety in the world, my trust for relationships, and my feelings of balance and belonging in life.

 My dad would urge me to keep going to church, since we were raised Catholic—but I refused to attend over the course of two church invitations.
 The notion of God had become detestable.
 How could a God allow this suffering to take place?
-I became sure there was no God because, I assumed if there wasa living God, He was only good, and I was obstinate in believing a good God would never allow anyone such agony.
+I became sure there was no God because, I assumed if there was a living God, He should only be good, and I couldn’t fathom a good God would never allow anyone such agony.